 Learn the simple science behind great digital photography.
 If you’re new to digital photography, this holiday will take you step by step from composing and capturing the image to storing and printing your photographs.
 Suitable for the less experienced users of basic compacts through to top of the range SLRs.

-- Visit inspirational vistas of
+- Visit inspirational vistas of the Cotswolds

 - Our professional photography leader will guide and encourage

 - Learn how to get the most out of your camera

 - Gain knowledge to continue your photography at home